Search Menu

 • A state-inspected “equal-to” slaughter and/or processing plant,

-• A licensed custom-exempt slaughter plant, or
+• A licensed custom-exempt plant,

-• A USDA inspected meat plant
+• A USDA-inspected meat plant.

 Reimbursement will be up to the amount stated in the contract and will require actual or copies of receipts, expenses, paid invoices and/or checks.

-May include, but are not limited to:
+Expenses may include, but are not limited to:

 • Coolers/freezers